Last updated: August 24, 2022

 4. Mackenzies Bay

-Situated just north of Tamarama Beach, Mackenzies Bay is a picturesque bay with a shoreline that is mainly made up of rocks.
+Situated just north of Tamarama Beach, Mackenzies Bay is a picturesque spot with a rocky shoreline.

 5. Tamarama Beach

-Also known as “Glamarama” by the locals, Tamarama offers good but somewhat rough surfing conditions.
-The beach itself is small and narrow, with a couple of popular volleyball courts at the back.
+Often nicknamed ‘Glamarama’, Tamarama Beach is known for its good but challenging surfing conditions.
+The beach itself is small and narrow, with several volleyball courts set up at the back.

 6. Bronte Beach